-You're going to have to choose whom to watch while the whole table is looking at their cards.
+You can't watch everyone obviously so you'll have to pick whom to watch while the whole table is looking at their cards.

 If you know (or strongly suspect) what the players behind you are about to do, you may want to rethink the pre-flop actions you had in mind.

 Some players are not worth watching.
-These are, first, the players who are so transparent that if you miss anything pre-flop, it won't matter because you'll get all the info you need on the subsequent streets.
+These are, first, the players who are so transparent that if you miss anything pre-flop it won't matter because you'll get all the info you need on the subsequent streets.

 If a player looks and sees a hand he's going to want to raise, it's common for lots of amateur players to get the raise ready and hold it in their hand, ready to go.

-How you play your hands depends on countless factors - your aggression level, playing style, table image, opponents... the list goes on.
+How you then go on and play your hands depends on countless factors - your aggression level, playing style, table image, opponents... the list goes on.

 Here is where it gets tricky to teach.
 No matter what style of poker you're playing, you almost always want to be heads-up going to the flop with a premium hand.

+Why do we raise?
 There are three reasons to raise in a cash game: